The Great Lester

-Harry Lester (8 September 1878 – 14 July 1956), born Maryan Czajkowski in Poland, best known by his stage name The Great Lester, was a seminal vaudeville ventriloquist.
+Harry Lester (born Maryan Czajkowski; 8 September 1878 – 14 July 1956), best known by his stage name The Great Lester, was a Polish-American seminal vaudeville ventriloquist.

 Ventriloquist act

 Lester claimed to have carved his dummy, Frank Byron Jr., himself when he was young.
 Coronet cited Frank Marshall of Chicago as his carver.
 The most likely provenance of Frank Byron Jr., however, indicates that he came from the Chicago workshop of Theo Mack & Son, probably a number of years before Frank Marshall was employed there.

-Called the "Grandfather of Modern-Day Ventriloquism", Lester claimed to be the first to drink while his dummy spoke; however, Joe Laurie notes that this trick was first performed in 1821.
+Called the "Grandfather of Modern-Day Ventriloquism", Lester claimed to be the first to drink while his dummy spoke; however, Joe Laurie notes that this trick was first performed in 1821, long before Lester was born.

 One of Lester's most noted acts was a bit where he called up Heaven and Hell in search of his sister.
 He was also the first ventriloquist to walk among the audience while his dummy whistled.